EssentialBlocks/typing-text/readme.txt

 == Changelog ==

+= 1.2.3 - dev =
+* * Added: Converted style-handler to php for working perfectly with Reusable blocks and FSE

 = 1.2.2 - 06/06/2022 =
 * Added: Animation, Custom Css and Responsive options
 * Improved: Controls & structure